Myrmidonut/campgrounds/README.md

 # Yelp Camp

 ## Introduction
-Advertise campsites around the world!
+Review campsites around the world with a picture, price per night and a fitting description!

-Visitors can see pictures and price information and add comments of their own.
+Or comment on other users campsites with your own impressions!

 ***